hitZhangShuai/gitlearn/readme.txt

-This is the first correction
+This is the first correction.
+We can add something in it.